It's haunted house time and there are plenty of scary attractions in town that are dying to have you."MUHAHA!!"

 The Slaughter House

 Get terrified in not one, not two, but FIVE haunted attractions at The Slaughter House.
-This is has to be one of the most terrifying options on the list so choose your team wisely — it's not for the squeamish.
+This is one of the most terrifying options on the list so choose your team wisely — you want to make it out alive, don't you?

-Attractions this year include the "Voodoo Bayou", "Cirque Du Slay", "The Boiler Room" and "City Meats".
-They've also have mini escape rooms and an interactive haunt called "Apocalypse" when guests can defend themselves against zombies.
+Attractions this year include the "Voodoo Bayou," "Cirque Du Slay" and "The Boiler Room."
+But the most scariest haunt of them all goes to "City Meats," as the performers are allowed to touch and chase visitors.
+They also have mini escape rooms and an interactive haunt called "Apocalypse" where guests can defend themselves against zombies.

 Where: The Slaughter House, 1102 W. Grant Road

 RavenHearse at Trail Dust Town